Eskobar: Getting signed

 Under its new label, the band found greater exposure, opening for such well-known Swedish bands as The Wannadies.
 Eventually, their popularity brought them to a prime position for releasing their own album, but for on its title.
 Shuffling through a series of names had seemed fine for an unsigned band, but they committed to settling on a single name, not in use by other bands.

 After substantial and frustrating thought, and nearly giving up on the task, a friend of the band who met an American manager who (being asked for help), suggested the surname of the notorious drug czar Pablo Escobar; the band liked the sound of it (but made a slight spelling change from the letter 'c' to 'k', for the sake of a distinctive spelling.

 Fame

 "Someone New", a duet with Heather Nova released in 2002, was an international hit and has since taken on a life of its own.
 Although both artists are still primarily known in Europe, the popularity of "Someone New" saw Eskobar and Heather Nova's fan base reach America through MTV.

+The band has been nominated for the Grammy award, Song Of The Year with their Heather Nova-duette ”Someone New”, won ”Best Nordic Act” on MTV Awards and a number of other nominations and awards in Sweden but predominantly in Europe.